joycee883/Data-Analysis-Projects/README.md

 Data Manipulation: Utilizes NumPy for efficient data handling and calculations.
 Player and Season Dictionaries: Maps player names and seasons to indices for easy data access.

-## Country GDP Analysis
-Project Overview
-This project analyzes the GDP data of various countries using Python and Pandas.
-The dataset includes information on:
-Country Details: Names, codes, and income groups1.
-Birth Rates: Birth rates per country.
-Internet Users: Percentage of internet users per country.

 Data Cleaning: Handling missing values and data types.
 Descriptive Statistics: Summary statistics for birth rates and internet users.